 Participants from developing countries and LDCs could be disadvantaged by the significant costs and human capacity requirements associated with participation in various global fora where Internet-related technical and public policy issues are discussed.
 This has often been highlighted as a barrier to equitable access to participation in the open global decision-making process on Internet-related matters.

-To enable participants from developing countries and LDCs to participate in various global fora where Internet-related technical and public policy issues are discussed, a range of capacity building programmes are being developed, including the use of remote participation, accommodative participatory policies, travel fellowships, and electronic working methods.
+To enable participants from developing countries and LDCs to participate in various global fora where Internet-related technical and public policy issues are discussed, a range of capacity building programmes are already in existence, including the wider use of remote participation, accommodative participatory policies, travel fellowships, and electronic working methods.
 These initiatives should be encouraged, regularly assessed and reviewed in order to facilitate equitable access to participation in the open global decision-making process on Internet-related matters.

 Relevant international organizations recognize the importance of enabling wide stakeholder involvement in their processes [source: Nominet].
-Examples of international organizations with initiatives to promote remote participation include ccNSO [source: Nominet], IETF and ISOC [source: U.S.A.] and ITU.
+Examples of international organizations with initiatives to promote remote participation include ICANN and many sub-groups within ICANN, such as the ccNSO [source: Nominet], IETF, IGF ISOC [source: U.S.A.] and ITU.

 2.3.4 International public policy issues and the management of Internet resources